 A Guide To Understanding Jewellery Hallmarks

-Hallmarks are most associated and commonly used when creating silver, gold, palladium and platinum items.
+Hallmarks are used to identify silver, gold and platinum items.
 Hallmarks, as such, are not only found on jewellery items, but silverware of every kind from flatware to tea sets and trinket boxes.

-The practice of hallmarking began with the marking of silver to use as coins, in ancient times.
-Silver being such a naturally soft metal could be easily fashioned into coins.
-It was also durable.
-That said, silver required alloying with other metals to fortify and harden it.
+The practice of hallmarking began in ancient times with the marking of silver to use as coins.
+As silver is such a naturally soft metal it could be easily fashioned into coins, however coins had to endure a lot more rough treatment than fine silverwares and jewellery, so the silver was alloyed with other metals to fortify and harden it.

-Because it was important every coin was not just equal in size, but also in purity, a ratio of purity that permitted both the most durable and most pure form was established.
-And so, in 1158, King Henry II decreed the alloy of 92.5% silver to 7.5% copper the legal standard in British coinage, and named the allow Sterling Silver.
+It was important every coin was not just equal in size, but also in purity, so a ratio of purity that permitted both the most durable and most pure form was established.
+In 1158, King Henry II decreed the that an alloy of 92.5% silver, with the rest made up of other metals, was to be the legal standard in British coinage.
+This alloy was named "sterling silver".

 The Five Standard Marks